ZhenyingZhu/StudyNotes/ASP.md

 CSS selector `ele1>ele2` can select direct children.

-# HERE

 ### Using Tag Helpers

-ViewImports is a way to add things that are appear on every page.
+`_ViewImports.cshtml` is a page that provides a way to add things that are appear on every page.
 Like import classes to all pages.

 `@addTagHelper` is a decoration of adding a set of TagHelpers.

 `[HttpGet("contact")]` on an action can change the action link.

+# HERE

 ### Razor Pages